 - MCC Can Help People Boost Job Credentials This Fall with Non-Credit Computer Technology Courses (9/15/2020) - These short-term courses – some are just two sessions -- run through December on an ongoing basis.
 They are designed to provide people interested in shifting careers or boosting their current employment with a quick path to in-demand computer skills.

-Printed catalogs and brochures are published periodically by the Continuing Education Division to provide schedules of educational offerings and registration information.
+Printed catalogs and brochures are published periodically by Continuing Education and Workforce Development to provide schedules of educational offerings and registration information.
 These are available upon request from the division by emailing CEinfo@manchestercc.edu.